-The Company creates and manages innovative products and solutions to meet the growing global demand for reliable, low-cost off-grid energy to power lighting, telecom, and other internet-of-things devices - digital infrastructure that's mission-critical to today's modern world.
+The Company creates and manages innovative power products and services to meet the growing global demand for reliable, low-cost off-grid and hybrid energy to power lighting, telecom, and other internet-of-things ("IoT") devices - digital infrastructure that is mission-critical to today's modern world.

-Clear Blue's patented Smart Off-Grid technology operates and remotely manages solar, hybrid, and wind-powered devices and connects them to a cloud-based management system.
-Together with Clear Blue's ongoing management service, this technology reduces the upfront costs of off-grid power systems by over 40%, and it simultaneously improves the reliability of these systems.
+Clear Blue's patented Smart Power technology operates and remotely manages solar, hybrid, and wind-powered devices and connects them to a cloud-based management system.
+Together with

+Clear Blue's ongoing management service, this smart technology reduces the upfront costs of off-grid power systems by over 40%, and it simultaneously improves the reliability of these systems.

 Clear Blue generates revenue in two ways.
-First, it generates revenue through sales of power and energy systems, including its Smart Nano-Grid systems, its Illumient solar-powered street lighting and soon its Smart Pico-Grid system.
+First, it generates revenue through sales of power and energy systems, including its Esite-Micro and Smart Nano-Grid systems, its Illumient solar-powered street lighting systems and soon its Smart Pico-Grid & Senti systems.
 Second, it generates recurring revenue by providing its Energy-as-a-Service ("EaaS") management and service offering using the Company's industry-leading cloud-based management software and service, Illumience.

-Clear Blue manages and operates all of its Smart Off-Grid systems, which have been sold in 37 countries around the world to date, generating a recurring revenue stream.
-Each new system is sold with three years of pre-paid ongoing management & operations service.
-The growth and expansion of these services both during the initial term and after this initial three-year period is a growth area for Clear Blue.
-In North America, Clear Blue has customers in at least 27 U.S. states and 9 Canadian provinces.
+Clear Blue manages and operates all its Smart Power systems, which have been sold in 45 countries around the world to date, generating a recurring revenue stream.
+Each new system is sold with three years of pre-paid ongoing management and operations service.
+The growth and expansion of these services, both during the initial term and after this initial three-year period, is a growth area for Clear Blue.
+In North America, Clear Blue has customers in at least 28 U.S. states and 9 Canadian provinces.
 Globally, Clear Blue's systems power and control lighting, security, and telecom applications, including sites in Europe, the Middle East, Africa, and Southeast Asia.

-Clear Blue's business strategy is to provide Smart Off-Grid Power to support mission-critical infrastructure across industrial, commercial, and government markets.
+Clear Blue's business strategy is to provide Smart Power to support mission-critical infrastructure across industrial, commercial, and government markets.
 In these market segments, the Company's solutions provide the lowest cost power systems and energy services.

 Clear Blue's technology and service models focus on delivering on a brand promise of: